DanielHearn/streamist/README.md

 - Mobile/ Tablet support
   - Compact nav bar
 - Notifications - E.g. preset saved, stream add or deleted, history cleared
 - Improve chat selection => Allow for channels that are currently being watch, more compact / allow for more chat iframe
+- Unit tests
+- Rename to avoid issues with using "Twitch"

 ## Dependencies
 - vue draggable to handle model updating on list reorder with drag and drop.